 Characteristics To Declare The Dry Season

 - The Prevalence of Westerly Upper-Level Winds Across the Region.
 Throughout the year, winds at upper levels of the atmosphere above the Caribbean are from the west.
 However, during the dry season months, these winds intensify and persist.
-Conversely, these winds are weaker during the wet season but still present.
+Conversely, these winds are weaker during the wet season but are still present.

 - Reduced Rainfall Rates Due to A General Reduction in Moisture.

 - Stronger Trade Wind Inversion.
 Yet another consequence of that more robust North Atlantic Subtropical High-Pressure System is sinking air, typical of high-pressure systems.
 As air rises through the atmosphere, temperatures are supposed to cool.
 However, as air sinks, it heats up.
-This creates a layer of warmer than usual air at a certain altitude.
+This creates a layer of warmer-than-usual air at a certain altitude.
 This warm layer in the atmosphere develops during the dry season when this high-pressure system is present.
 An increase in temperature with height is known as a temperature inversion.
 When it occurs within a trade wind regime, as we have in the Caribbean Region, it is known as a trade wind inversion.
 Shallow cumulus clouds are seen within trade wind regimes and are capped from becoming taller by a trade wind inversion.

 Dry Season Impacts

 It is important to note that the dry season is never without rainfall.
-Rainfall events, and on uncommon occasions, even thunderstorms, can occur during the dry season, but these events are sporadic but increase during the transition months (December and May).
+Rainfall events, and on uncommon occasions, even thunderstorms, can occur during the dry season, but these events are sporadic and increase during the transition months (December and May).

 - Hazardous Seas.
 Stronger low-level winds increase the potential for rough seas, affecting marine activities and coastal communities.